cunnane/xloil/docs/source/xlOil_Python/CustomGUI.rst

 Tkinter Custom Task Panes
 =========================

+We create a class which derives from :any:`xloil.gui.tkinter.TkThreadTaskPane` (which in turn derives from :any:`xloil.gui.CustomTaskPane`).
 Unlike Qt, it's not common to derive the from a *tkinter* object.
-Instead, we derive from :any:`xloil.gui.tkinter.TkThreadTaskPane`, which derives from :any:`xloil.gui.CustomTaskPane`.

 We draw the window into the *tkinter.Toplevel* contained in `self.top_level`.

 ::